 Power plug adapter needed in Italy?

-In Italy the power sockets are of type F and L. Check out the following pictures.
+In Italy the power plugs and sockets are of type F and L. Check out the following pictures.
 When living in the United States of America you will need a power plug adapter for sockets type F and L.

 - Your appliances with plug A don't fit socket F or L.

 - Your appliances with plug B don't fit socket F or L.